DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ---

-## 📘Dangerous Side Arrays and for in
+## 📘Dangerous Side Arrays and for-in
 In javascript Arrays are objects that is the reason we access property like this
 ```javascript
 var a = ['aa','bb','cc'];